A Study Comparing Time to Intubate With and Without a Barrier Box

 Time Frame

-Time to intubate
+Time to Intubate

-Time Frame: up to 10 minutes
+Time Frame: up to 2 minutes during intubation before surgery

-up to 10 minutes
+up to 2 minutes during intubation before surgery

 Secondary Outcome Measures